wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 	<script src="https://ajax.googleapis.com/ajax/libs/jquery/3.0.0/jquery.min.js"></script>

-Make sure you have your static files set up (see Chapter setup-label)
+Make sure you have your static files set up (see [Chapter Templates and Static Media](#chapter-templates-static))

-In the static folder create a *js* folder and plonk the JQuery javascript file (`jquery.js`) here along with an file called `rango-jquery.js`, which will house our javascript code.
-In `rango-jquery.js`, add the following javascript:
+In the static folder create a *js* folder and plonk the JQuery javascript file (`jquery.js`) here along with an file called `rango-jquery.js`, which will house our Javascript code.
+In `rango-jquery.js`, add the following Javascript:

 {lang="javascript",linenos=off}
 	$(document).ready(function() {